 Another option for hormone replacement is Premarin, an animal-based treatment derived from a pregnant mare’s urine.
 Developed in the 1950s, this option comes in cream or pill format.

 In the 1960s, synthetic estrogen was created, which is a manufactured type of estrogen.
 Though animal-based and synthetic estrogen are readily available, we recommend natural plant-based estrogen.
 The slight differences in compounds cause the types of estrogen to be broken down differently in the body.
 Through many patients, we have found that natural estrogen is the most effective.

 Which Hormone Replacement Method Should You Choose?

 Another important factor in deciding your hormone replacement method is your lifestyle.
 If you have small children or animals, gels, creams, and sprays have a much higher transfer rate.
-This means that you can pass along too much estrogen to kids or animals who don’t need it.
-On the other hand, the patch, though small, can cause discomfort if you lead an active lifestyle.
+This means that if you have kids or animals, we would recommend the patch.
+On the other hand, the patch, though small, may cause a local rash or mild discomfort.
 It’s important to weigh your options before you make a decision about your hormone replacement therapy.

 Let’s Talk About Hormone Replacement